elsahv/current-eh-astro/notes.md

    <!-- *ABOUT LC -->

-     <p> most web design services focus on tech, speed, or business optimization.
-Few lean into artisanal design, emotional storytelling, and cozy aesthetics the way this concept (lc) does.</p>

 <!--  -->
 <section class="py-3 pl-1" id="TARGET AUDIENCE">
 <h2>TARGET AUDIENCE</h2>
 <p>The people I'm looking to serve...</p>
 <p class="bg-">
-  Unique Selling Point: You're not just designing websites—you’re co-creating digital homes for passionate people.
-You get their creative process because you share it.
-More than just a website, a viewing experience that conveys your message.

 </p>
 </section>
 <!--  -->